SeemBuilds/AutoPrimaryPart-APP-/README.md

 Searches specifically for a part whose name contains a “handle” and set it as the PrimaryPart of the model.

 **MERGED**:
-Creates an invisible bounding box part as the primary part for only the first selected model, based on all contained parts.
+Creates an invisible BoundingBox part as the PrimaryPart for only the first selected model, based on all contained parts.

 **MULTIMERGED**:
+Same purpose as MERGED, but sets the PrimaryPart for all selected models.

 # contributing